What is CBD

 How does CBD work in the body?

-CBD acts on the so-called Endocannabinoid System (ECS) – an endogenous regulatory system that is responsible, among other things, for pain perception, sleep, mood, appetite, and immune reactions.
+CBD acts on the so-called endocannabinoid system (ECS) – an endogenous regulatory system responsible, among other things, for pain perception, sleep, mood, appetite, and immune responses.
 In the ECS, messenger substances (endocannabinoids) dock to receptors (CB1 and CB2).
-However, CBD interacts with this system not directly agonistically, like THC, but influences it modulating:
+However, CBD interacts with this system not directly agonistically, like THC, but it influences it modulating:

 • CBD inhibits the enzyme FAAH, which breaks down the body's own messenger substance anandamide.
 Anandamide is responsible for the "feel-good feeling."
 By inhibiting this enzyme, the anandamide level increases.